MakeSchool-Tutorials/Ramp-Level-0/P00-Getting-Started/content.md

 > [challenge]
 > bonus challenges in boxes like this

+# Watching Videos

+Each assignment in Ramp 0 start with a selection of videos from [The Coding Train's p5.js Tutorial Playlist](https://www.youtube.com/watch?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&v=8j0UDiN7my4).
+Please watch all of the videos to best prepare for completing the code challenges for that assignment.

+The code challenges are designed to allow you to practice and extend your understanding of the concepts covered in the videos.
+Often, the solution to a code challenge relies upon using the same exact coding technique from one of the videos with a few small changes.
+(Students who choose to tackle the code challenges without watching the videos first often waste time working on solutions that are more complicated than they need to be.)

+## Video Guides

+> [info]
+> Note: You can find Video Guides for all tutorial videos in the Projects section of the classroom
+>

 # Completing Assignments

 All assignments must be completed and submitted through the Repl.it classroom - check out [make.sc/ramp-quick](make.sc/ramp-quick) for a quick overview.